-In Ontario, people who test positive are considered infectious for 14 days following the onset of their symptoms.
-The only exception is those who go on to develop severe respiratory illness and need hospitalization.
-These patients may take longer to clear the virus.
-But everyone else should be considered no longer infectious by Day 14.
+In Ontario, people who test positive are considered infectious for 10 days following the onset of their symptoms.
+The only exception is those who go on to develop severe illness requiring hospitalization OR who are severely immune compromised.
+These patients may take longer to clear the virus and are considered infectious for 20 days from symptom onset.
+But everyone else is considered no longer infectious after Day 10.
 The public health nurse managing the case will "discharge" the individual from self-isolation when he or she deems there is no longer an increased risk to others.